What is a Software Requirement Specification (SRS)?

 It allows for any problems to be structured, addressed and solved much easier

 It becomes a basis for the testing and validation verification

-Which problems might occur, if you don’t have an SRS?
+Which problems might occur, if you don’t have a specification?

 It’ll be impossible to get an accurate estimation

 Customer and Vendor might very well have a completely different understanding of the project

 Developers won’t be able to tell whether the software they build fully embodies client’s requirements

 It’ll be hard to create user manuals properly

 There’s every possibility of a redesign at a later stage